The Advance Magazine is a peak into movement news and highlights!Read

 NK and Tumi Mahlanyane who planted and lead God First Church Tembisa are in the early stages of dreaming and planning a plant into the township of Daveyton.
 Please contact if you would like to be part of the planting team, or help out in anyway including giving financially.

 Being in striking distance of two main universities and the rejuvenating downtown area, this is vital part of the city in which to plant churches.
 We planted a new church there in January 2016 and are now looking to move to a new permanent venue in the city centre.
 Please contact Greg Tait for more information.

 The Mid Rand area situated between Johannesburg and Pretoria is the fastest growing suburb in South Africa so it is no surprise that God First Fourways Church planted a new church in the Mid Rand area.
 A team of 30+ people launched the church in January 2017 led by Jacques and Megan Adamo.
 For more information contact Stephen Jack.

-Sterling Baptist have recently re-planted a congregation into the suburb of Sunnyridge.
-Although this will be a congregation of Sterling Baptist Church, we consider congregation plants and autonomous church plants as the same thing in terms of wanting to mobilize people, prayer and finance.
+Stirling Baptist have recently re-planted a congregation into the suburb of Sunnyridge.
+Although this will be a congregation of Stirling Baptist Church, we consider congregation plants and autonomous church plants as the same thing in terms of wanting to mobilize people, prayer and finance.
 If you would like to relocate to be part of this exciting new church, or require any other information, please contact